Uncover hidden flaws before they become costly nightmares

 Furthermore, we offer a set of additional services, like examining the project management process or the CI/CD pipeline.

-In the second stage, we combine the findings from our static audit report with our observations during team reviews and meetings.
+In the second stage, we combine the findings from our static code analysis report with our observations during team reviews and regular meetings.
 We also examine the Scrum process and overall communication.

 At this stage, we really go deep into reviewing the software or system and prepare our conclusion and recommendations.